Yvonne and Christine Lerolle at the Piano

-Yvonne and Christine Lerolle at the Piano (Yvonne et Christine Lerolle au piano) is an 1897 oil painting (73 x 92 cm) by the French painter Pierre-Auguste Renoir representing his late work period (1892–1919).
+Yvonne and Christine Lerolle at the Piano (French: Yvonne et Christine Lerolle au piano) is an 1897 oil painting by the French painter Pierre-Auguste Renoir representing his late work period (1892–1919).
 It is kept at the Musée de l'Orangerie in Paris.

 Background

 Renoir achieved great success with his portraits, becoming the favourite painter for the French bourgeoisie.
 This meant that the Parisian bourgeoisie accepted impressionist painters and rejected the works of academic masters.
 The Lerolle family was a great protector of the new creators, especially French Impressionist artist Edgar Degas (1834–1917).

 Description

 Yvonne dresses in white and strives to play a piece on the piano while her sister Christine contemplates the score in an accomplice way.
 Although Renoir does not renounce capturing natural light and colour, he is particularly interested in the modelling and drawing of the figures, wrapped in an atmosphere that does not manage to dilute the contours like Claude Monet (1840–1926), the French painter and founder of Impressionism.